adityadees/Git-Cheat-Sheet/add.md

-# All commands with `add`
+# All commands with "add"

-## Add all files in the staging area in Git
+## Add all files in the staging area

-You can use `.` if you want to add all files in your project to the staging area.
+Use `.`  for add all files to the staging area.

 `git add .`

-## Add a file to the staging area in Git
+## Add a file to the staging area

 Add a file to the staging area.
-Just replace `your_file_name.extension` with the name of the file you want to add to the staging area.
+Replace `your_file_name.extension` with the name of the file you want to add to the staging area.

 `git add your_file_name.extension`

-## Add only certain files to the staging area in Git
+## Add only certain files to the staging area

-Add all files starting with `mydata` in the staging area, just add asterisk to the end of words.
+Add all files starting with `mydata` in the staging area, just add asterisk `*` to the end of words.

 `git add mydata*`